Local sum uncertainty relations for angular momentum operators of bipartite permutation symmetric systems: Introduction

-Apart from their fundamental interest, uncertainty relations play a significant role in the field of quantum information processing, with several applications such as entanglement detection~\cite{hf,hfbound, ogunhe}, quantum cryptography~\cite{koshi, berta, hangi, tom, branciard, aru_hsk, coles}, quantum metrology~\cite{reid2011} and foundational tests of quantum theory~\cite{scully,reid}.
+Apart from their fundamental interest, uncertainty relations play a significant role in the field of quantum information processing, with several applications such as entanglement detection~\cite{hf,hfbound, ogunhe}, quantum cryptography~\cite{koshi, berta, hangi, tom, branciard, aru_hsk, coles}, quantum metrology~\cite{reid2011} and foundational tests of quantum theory~\cite{scully,reid2011}.
 Motivated by their applicability, there has been an ongoing interest in reformulating uncertainty relations expressing trade-off of more than two incompatible observables, formalized in terms of variances~\cite{hf,ogunhe,akp1,rivas,varbase,akp2,chen,shabbir,xiao,bagchi,ma,song,bsanders,maconne19, busch2019,zheng,zukow}, or via information entropies~\cite{ hirschman, beckner, bial1, deutch, partovi, bial2, kraus, mu, sw, bial3}.
 Recently several experimental tests have been carried out to verify different forms of uncertainty relations~\cite{expt_wang, expt2017, chen_expt, expt2019}.

-In this paper we investigate variance based LSUR for local angular momentum operators of a bipartite quantum system, proposed by Hofmann and Takeuchi~\cite{hf}, violation of which witnesses entanglement.
-One of the main advantages of employing LSUR is the fact that it is possible to detect entanglement without a complete knowledge of the quantum state and it suffices to determine experimental friendly variances of local angular momentum observables for this purpose.
-We show that the angular momentum LSUR, which places lower bound on the set of all bipartite separable states, gets violated if and only if the covariance matrix of the two-qubit reduced system of the $N$-qubit permutation symmetric state is negative.
-Since it has been shown ~\cite{ijmp06,pla07,prl07} that the covariance matrix negativity serves as a necessary and sufficient for entanglement in a two-qubit symmetric system, our result establishes a one-to-one connection between entanglement and violation of the LSUR.
-Furthermore, we show that negative covariance matrix of the two-qubit reduced system of a $N$-qubit symmetric state leads to a variance based test of pairwise entanglement.
+In this paper we investigate variance based LSUR for local angular momentum operators of a bipartite quantum system, proposed by Hofmann and Takeuchi~\cite{hf} and examine the implications of its violation in bipartite permutation symmetric systems.
+We show that the angular momentum LSUR, which places lower bound on the set of all bipartite separable states, gets violated if and only if the covariance matrix of the two-qubit reduced system of the $N$-qubit permutation symmetric state is not positive semi-definite.
+Since it has been shown ~\cite{ijmp06,pla07,prl07} that the covariance matrix negativity serves as a necessary and sufficient condition for entanglement in a two-qubit symmetric system, our result establishes a one-to-one connection between violation of the LSUR and pairwise entanglement.